ajcm474/patch-fixer/README.md

 pip install -e .[test]
 pytest
 ```
-Note that all tests currently fail as this project is in the early alpha stage.
+Note that most tests currently fail as this project is in the early alpha stage.

 ## License